Turhan Nejat Veziroğlu: Work

-In 1962, Veziroğlu became an associate professor at the University of Miami in Coral Gables, Florida, becoming full professor of mechanical engineering there in 1966 (retaining that title through 2009, when he became professor emeritus).
+In 1962, Veziroğlu became an associate professor at the University of Miami in Coral Gables, Florida, becoming full professor of mechanical engineering there in 1966, retaining that title through 2009, when he became professor emeritus.
 He was made a full member of their research faculty in 1969, serving as Director of Graduate Studies from 1965 to 1971, and as chairman of the department of Mechanical Engineering from 1971 through 1975.

 Veziroğlu created the first engineering Ph.D program at the university, and in 1974 was organizer of an early conference on hydrogen energy.

 He then accepted a visiting professorship to the Middle East Technical University.
 In 1973, shortly after the energy crisis, Veziroğlu established the Clean Energy Research Institute within the university, and was its director from 1974 onward.
 He organized a conference on hydrogen energy in 1974.
 He became Associate Dean for Research in 1975, and maintained that role through 1979.
 He was a visiting lecturer at Xi'an Jiatong University during the summer of 1980, and a visiting lecturer at the Atomic Research Laboratories in Argentina during the summer of 1985.

 As a researcher in hydrogen energy and two-phase flows, Veziroğlu has co-authored over 300 scientific papers, and was a founding editor of the International Journal of Hydrogen Energy.
 Veziroğlu was also named honorary editor-in-chief of Engineering Science and Technology, The International Journal of Sciences and Engineering: Research and Applications, and International Scientific Journal for Alternative Energy and Ecology.

-In his seventies, Veziroğlu took a leave of absence from the University of Miami, becoming founding director of UNIDO-ICHET.
+In his seventies, Veziroğlu took a leave of absence from the University of Miami, becoming founding director of International Centre for Hydrogen Energy Technologies.
 He returned to his professorship in 2007, and on May 15, 2009 became professor emeritus.
 In 2010, the 10th International Conference on Clean Energy was dedicated to his work.